lucasrodes/instagram-selfcare-analysis/README.md

 However, other dates are also present.
 Details on the date occurences can be found in [this file](results/stats_dates.csv).

+### Aditional notes
-The created dataset contains **3526 images**.
+- The created dataset contains **3526 images**.

-An additional dataset has been prepared, with 2600 images, containing images from generic hashtags such as: `#tbt`, `#followme`, `#repost`, `#photooftheday`, `#picoftheday`, `#follow`, `#like4like`, `#nature`.
+- An additional dataset has been prepared, with 2600 images, containing images from generic hashtags such as: `#tbt`, `#followme`, `#repost`, `#photooftheday`, `#picoftheday`, `#follow`, `#like4like`, `#nature`.
 This way, we can compare the results obtained with generic Instagram pictures.